mawkler/maconomy-cli/README.md

 Usage: maconomy <COMMAND>

 Commands:
-get Get the time sheet for the current week set Set number of hours on some day for a given job and task clear Remove hours hours on some day for a given job and task logout Log out help Print this message or the help of the given subcommand(s)
+  get     Get the time sheet for the current week set     Set number of hours on some day for a given job and task clear   Remove hours hours on some day for a given job and task logout  Log out line    Operate on entire lines in the time sheet help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version

 Examples:
   maconomy get
   maconomy set --job '<job name>' --task '<task name>' --day tuesday 8 maconomy clear --job '<job name>' --task '<task name>'

 NOTE: currently you can only interact with the current week.
 In the future you'll be able to specify any week.
 ```